Yeshey/nixOS-Config/README.md

 - Make it so the surface doesn't die when you suspend it, or find an alternative to suspending it.

-- Make PDF unite Work in nixOS, make t so you can run [this script](https://github.com/Yeshey/TechNotes/blob/main/techNotes.md#1121-unite)
+- Make PDF unite Work in nixOS, make t so you can run [this script](https://github.com/Yeshey/TechNotes/blob/main/techNotes.md#1121-unite), add it to zsh

+- figure out how to add functions aliases to zsh

 - Can you alter mmore settings in gnome(surface) and add them to your nix configuration with dconf2nix now that you have a configuration running already? [dconf2nix github](https://github.com/gvolpe/dconf2nix)